angelromarco04/MyNotes/Programming/Patterns/data/FactoryMethod.md

 ## Characteristics

 - We have some concrete classes (products) of the same type.
+- We implement a creator class that contains the Factory Method (`createProduct()`).
-- We create an abstract
+- We implement a specific

 ## UML